Public liability insurance and street parties

 Also, the Compensation Act 2006 recognises the ‘deterrent effect [on benefits] of potential liability’.

-In conclusion, taking a considered and risk / benefit assessed approach to liability, many councils have found that a blanket requirement for PLI is inappropriate and not necessary for road closures for most street parties.
+In conclusion, taking a considered and risk / benefit assessed approach to liability, many councils have found that a blanket requirement for PLI is inappropriate and not necessary for road closures for most small street parties.

 Important – This advice note does not constitute a complete analysis of the issue, nor provide a complete list of organisational arrangements, responsibilities or liabilities for planning a street party or event.
 If any person has any doubts or questions about the need for public liability insurance for a street party, or any other event, they should seek independent professional advice.
 We do not accept any responsibility for any event that we are not directly responsible for organising.